christophstrasen/WorldObserver/docs/guides/derived_streams.md

 When to skip `:distinct`:

 - If you intentionally want every update (example: you want to react to zombie movement or changing targets), do not deduplicate away those events.

+Side note: **join-side `oneShot`** is a different knob than `distinct`.
+It controls join multiplicity by giving each cached record a single “match ticket” on a specific join step (consume-on-match), which can be useful for lookup/dimension-style joins.
+It’s not a replacement for schema-level deduplication.
+For the deeper LQR explanation of `distinct` (and how it relates to `oneShot`), see: https://github.com/christophstrasen/LQR/blob/main/docs/concepts/distinct_and_dedup.md

+## 4) Keeping multi-family logic readable

+Guidelines that help avoid “nil-check soup”:
+- Guard by presence: `if observation.zombie and observation.zombie.zombieId ~= nil then ... end`.
+- Keep family-local logic in helpers: use `WorldObserver.helpers.square.record` / `WorldObserver.helpers.zombie.record` inside your predicates.
+- Prefer stream-attached helper namespaces for derived streams (avoids name collisions across families):
+  - `joined.helpers.square:squareHasCorpse()` / `joined.helpers.zombie:zombieHasTarget()`
+  - Advanced: you can pass a schema key explicitly as the first argument (example: `joined.helpers.square:squareHasCorpse("square")`), but it must match the schema key that LQR uses inside stream predicates (which may differ from what you see in `subscribe` callbacks).
+- You can attach additional helper families to a derived stream via `:withHelpers(...)` (see stream basics).
+- Bound your windows: keep join windows short and use `:distinct(...)` upstream to limit join multiplicity.